 In 2013, we became a Charitable Incorporated Organisation (CIO), giving us semi-autonomous status and our very own Charity Number: 1153070

 We are a small dedicated team who manage day to day operations.
 Our great team of volunteers are central to our work and we rely heavily on their tireless support and commitment.
 These include ex-clients and many local Islington residents who help us in a multitude of ways from helping at the night shelter (from January to March each year), cooking, cleaning showers and washing up.
 People can play to their strengths and sometimes learn new skills.
-Some help with employment mentoring and helping to run our fundraising events.

 We always love to hear from folk interested in getting involved and there are many ways to do it!